Mugen-Spiegel/code-doc-ai/app_doc/presenters/post_presenter.md

 end
 ```

-- The `initialize` method is a constructor for the `PostPresenter` class.
+- The `initialize` method is the constructor for the `PostPresenter` class.
-- It takes a `post` object as a parameter and sets it as an instance variable `@post`.
+- It takes a `post` object as a parameter and assigns it to an instance variable `@post`.
-- It initializes a `PostFormatter` object with the `post` parameter and assigns it to an instance variable `@formatter`.
+- It creates a new instance of `PostFormatter` class passing the `post` object as a parameter and assigns it to an instance variable `@formatter`.

 ## render method